Collier-Seminole State Park

 - Campground sites have electricity, water, a grill and picnic table.
 The restrooms have hot showers and there are laundry facilities available.
 A dump station is available for RV campers.

 - Park programs are offered from December through March.
-Park Rangers present programs on a variety of topics, such as the park’s plants, animals and history.
-This web page highlights information about these programs.
+Park rangers present programs on a variety of topics, such as the park’s plants, animals and park history.

 Visitors can experience this park’s remarkable wilderness on several trails.
 The Blackwater River originates in the park and meanders several miles through the mangroves to Blackwater Bay and the Ten Thousand Islands.
 The park has canoe rentals along with a boat ramp that provides access to the Blackwater River.
 Other trails offer opportunities for bicycling, hiking and nature observation.